-Surprise, Motherf@#&er: Erik King on 10 Years of Dexter
+Surprise, Motherf@#&er: Erik King on Dexter's Legacy

 At first, Erik King wasn’t sure he liked being a meme.
 As the relentless Sergeant James Doakes, who was immediately suspicious of co-worker and closeted serial killer Dexter Morgan on Showtime’s Dexter, King’s boiling-point performance arrived just as the internet was discovering new ways to capture bits and pieces of film and television.

-“It was weird,” King tells mental_floss.
+“It was weird,” King tells Mental Floss.
 “I had never had a performance taken out of context before, so it took some getting used to.
 But I found it flattering.”

 Was the intensity of Doakes on the page from the beginning?